 \subsection{Information-Augmented and Consistency-Enhanced Fine-Tuning}

-As previously discussed, the notable sensitivity to input order observed in CausalLMs is likely attributed to the auto-regressive attention masks, which results in discrepancies in their contextual representations based on their positions.
-To deal with this problem, a direct approach is to modify the auto-regressive attention mask of CausalLMs to resemble that of PrefixLMs' attention mask.
+As previously discussed, the notable order sensitivity of in-context examples observed in CausalLMs is likely attributed to the auto-regressive attention masks, which results in discrepancies in their contextual representations based on their positions.
+To deal with this problem, a direct approach is to modify the attention mask of CausalLMs to resemble that of PrefixLMs' attention mask.
 However, modifying the mask embeddings requires significant changes to the model architecture, demanding a considerable amount of data for training~\cite{Song2020MPNetMA}.
 Attempting to implement this change during the inference stage without training would lead to significant performance degradation.

-\hanqi{Therefore, we propose to instead mitigate the discrepancy in representations caused by different positions through unsupervised training objectives.
-The method is motivated by two characteristics of position-invariant representations: (1) the representation of a given input example should remain robust regardless of the permutations of other input examples; and (2) it should be aware of the information contained within all other input examples.
-Guided by these two principles, our training objective aims to align representations of an in-context example across different positions with that at the end of the demonstration sequence.
-This end-point representation encapsulates information from preceding demonstrations in the CausalLMs, hence termed as \textsl{Information augmentation}.
-Furthermore, we enhance representation consistency near the prediction head by ensuring similarity among representations stemming from different demonstration permutations, referred to as \textsl{Consistency enhancement}. } The overview of the proposed approach is shown in Figure~\ref{model}.
+Therefore, we propose to instead mitigate the discrepancy in representations caused by different positions through unsupervised training objectives.
+The method is motivated by two characteristics of position-invariant representations: (1) the representation of a given in-context example should remain robust regardless of the permutations of other input examples, and (2) it should be aware of the information contained within all other examples.
+Guided by these two principles, our training objective aims to align representations of an in-context example across different positions with that at the end of the demonstration.
+This end-point representation encapsulates information from preceding demonstrations in the CausalLMs, hence termed as \textsl{Information Augmentation}.
+Furthermore, we enhance representation consistency near the prediction head by ensuring similarity among representations stemming from different demonstration permutations, referred to as \textsl{Consistency enhancement}.
+The overview of the proposed approach is shown in Figure~\ref{model}.
 We adopted the LoRA adaptation\citep{Hu2021LoRALA}, where all model parameters are fixed, except for the trainable query $W_Q$ and value $W_V$ matrices within the self-attention layers.
 In the following subsections, we will introduce the unlabelled training data and the two key components.